 Keep regular routines.
 Stick to your normal schedule and events.
 Children take comfort in predictable daily activities like dinner at the kitchen table and bedtime rituals.
 Knowing what will happen provides a feeling of security.

 Have conversations with your child.
 Find out what your child knows and what questions he or she would like answered.
 Young children might express themselves through drawing or in their play.
-Provide reassurance, clear up any misconceptions and point out to your child the many helpful people in emergency events like law enforcement and medical professionals.
+Provide reassurance, clear up any misconceptions and point out to your child the many helpful people in emergency situations like law enforcement and medical professionals.
 Talk with your child about what is happening to make him or her safe at home, at school or in the neighborhood.

 Limit your TV viewing.
 Monitor what is on television and for how long.
 Young children may not understand that scenes repeating on news stations are all the same event.
 Choose a favorite video to maintain better control over what your children view.